timjbruce/reinvent_cvra_bootcamp/README.md

 ---

-## 3. Deploy the CarGuru Alexa Skill (20 mins.)
+## 3. Deploy the ConnectedCar Alexa Skill (20 mins.)
-In this section, we'll deploy an Alexa skill called CarGuru that will read back information about the three recent trips that you have taken.
+In this section, we'll deploy an Alexa skill called ConnectedCar that will read back information about the three recent trips that you have taken.
 You must have the ASK-CLI installed to complete this part of the lab.

 ### 3.1 Run a Python Program to Test Your Access